 This list could go on and on, but hopefully, you get the point.
 Estrogen is vital in so many ways.

-Excess estrogen can occur as a result of incorrect, inexact, not medically supervised hormone replacement therapy, as well as environmental factors.
-Estrogen-producing chemicals are burrowed into plastic and many other common household items.
+Excess estrogen can occur as a result of incorrect, inexact, not medically-supervised hormone replacement therapy, as well as environmental factors.
+Estrogen-producing chemicals are burrowed into plastic and many other everyday household items.

-Regardless of its cause, estrogen balance and metabolism play key roles in the treatment of menopause.
+Regardless of its cause, estrogen balance and metabolism play critical roles in the treatment of menopause.

-This results in an increase of circulating follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
+This increases circulating follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 This is due to the smaller amount of follicles and oocytes that produce estrogen as a response to these hormones.

 This process has a broad range of effects.
 There may be an increase in estrogen levels as a response to higher FSH levels.